All Presentations Will be Available to a Virtual Audience

 ION will provide the following audio-visual equipment in each session for your use:

-A Windows computer and projector will be in your session room.
-The computer will accept CD-ROM, DVD-ROM or USB drives.
-USB drives must be unencrypted and usable without installation of software on the conference laptop.
-Use of other media formats may not be supported by the computer and is at your risk.
-Presentations must be created in PowerPoint 2016 or Acrobat PDF compatible software (all files must be PC/Windows compatible).
+A Windows computer (connected to a projector) will be in your session room.
+The computer will accept CD-ROM, DVD-ROM, or USB drive.
+USB drives must be unencrypted and must not require software to be installed on the conference laptop.
+Use of other media formats may not be supported by the computer and is at your own risk.
 Copy your presentation to the computer’s desktop before your session begins.

-Alternate authors should attend their assigned session to be available in case of a last minute cancellation.
-If you attend the Speakers' Breakfast, are in attendance at your session, and are prepared to present, your paper will be published in the proceedings even if you are not called upon to present.
+Alternate presenters should attend their assigned Speakers’ Breakfast and assigned session to be available in case of a last-minute cancellation.
+If you attend your assigned Presenter/Speaker’s Breakfast, attend your session, and are prepared to present, your presentation will be published in the conference proceedings even if you are not called upon to present.